bertrandmartel/javacard-gradle-plugin/README.md

      * task [Closure] - gradle task to create that will map the specified list of apdu to send
        * name [String] - task name
        * scripts [String...] - list of script's name

+## Compatibility

+This plugin has been tested on following IDE :

+* IntelliJ IDEA
+* Android Studio
+* Eclipse

+Recommended IDE : IntelliJ IDEA or Android Studio

 ## License